What is the American Connections Program?

 Can I have other employment during the fellowship?

-Because the fellowship experience is very intensive and we hope that Fellows can focus as much of their time as possible on impacting their communities, Fellows are generally discouraged from holding simultaneous employment.
-The living scholarship, housing scholarship, and other Fellowship benefits are calibrated to cover all living costs during the Fellowship experience, and additional financial scholarships are also available in exceptional circumstances.
-However, we understand that each individual's context is unique, and we are open to making exceptions to this policy when needed to support the full nourishment and well-being of the Fellow.
+Because the fellowship experience is very intensive and we hope that Fellows can focus as much of their time as possible on impacting their communities, Fellows typically do not hold simultaneous employment.
+The living scholarship, housing scholarship, and other Fellowship benefits are calibrated to cover all living costs during the Fellowship experience, and additional financial scholarships are also available in special circumstances.
+However, we understand that each individual's context is unique, and we are happy to support Fellows in part-time jobs when needed to support the full nourishment and well-being of the Fellow.

 Can I attend school during the fellowship?